 About Keys to Recovery

-Jeannie Rabb - Co-Founder & President: Having 30 years of marketing, advertising, and PR experience - ten of those years working on a recovery newspaper - I feel uniquely qualified to lead and support our team to achieve our purpose and our mission.
+Jeannie Marshall - Co-Founder & President: Having 38 years of marketing, advertising, and PR experience - ten of those years working on a recovery newspaper - I feel uniquely qualified to lead and support our team to achieve our purpose and our mission.

-Many of you will remember me from Steps for Recovery newspaper where I worked until 2008 with my business partner and good friend Jason Levin who passed away.
+Many of you will remember me from the Steps for Recovery newspaper, where I worked until 2008 with my business partner and good friend Jason Levin, who passed away.
 Unable to continue working on the newspaper without him, I choose to go back to corporate America.
-After 5 years of healing I feel ready, willing and able to go back to my one true passion - carrying the message of hope and recovery... through Keys to Recovery Newspaper Inc.
+After 5 years of healing I felt ready, willing and able to go back to my one true passion - carrying the message of hope and recovery... through Keys to Recovery Newspaper Inc.

-A bit more about me: I have 28 years of sobriety; I love the 12-steps and living in a world where I have a purpose.
+A bit more about me: I restarted my sobriety in 1986; I love the 12-steps and living in a world where I have a purpose.
 I have a passion to help the helpless.
 My favorite principle is Service.

 Marcus Marshall - Co-founder & Vice President: I started working at age 13 in the field of service at Sylmar Children’s Spastic Foundation as a patient care technician.
 At age 18 I worked as a Counselor in Psychiatrics at Chatsworth Health and Rehab Center.
 I also worked in sales and marketing gathering about 25 years experience in that field as well.

-A bit more about me: I’m striving to get drug and alcohol certifications by 2015.
-I have a passion for God and helping others find their way to him.
+A bit more about me: I have a passion for God and helping others find their way to him.
 I love helping the homeless.
 My favorite principle is Faith.